ansibleplaybookbundle/nginx-apb/README.md

-# Ansible Playbook Bundle for NGINX OSS
+# Ansible Playbook Bundle for NGINX

-An Ansible Playbook Bundle (APB) for deploying a single instance of NGINX OSS.
+An Ansible Playbook Bundle (APB) for deploying a single instance of NGINX.

-## How to Test the NGINX OSS Service
+## How to Test the NGINX Service

 1. Select the NGINX service, add it to `My Project`, select `Create` and click `View Project`.
+    * Do not enable load balancing at this stage or your deployment will fail.
 2. After waiting for a few seconds you should see a URL pop in the top-right corner of the project overview GUI.
 That URL will take you to the default NGINX landing page.

 ## Sample Tutorial Walkthrough